-Strong Bad once received an e-mail asking if he ever played mini-golf.
+- Strong Bad once received a Strong Bad Email asking if he ever played mini-golf.
 The sender signed his name as "Somebody no one cares about in Iowa".
 Strong Bad wittily remarks "Also known as, everyone in Iowa".

 - In the email "rough copy" Homestar advertises his Malinko-brand (or possibly just Malinko-flavored) flavored water as "crystal clear like domestic beer".
 Aside from the inherent Homestarishness of the rhyme, this could also be a crack at mainstream American beers, specifically, the derision with which it's met by foreigners and snooty American beer enthusiasts.

-Before a climactic battle between The Nostalgia Critic and The Angry Video Game Nerd, the 'Nerd was forced to review a bad movie, while the Nostalgia Critic had to review a video game.
+- Before a climactic battle between The Nostalgia Critic and The Angry Video Game Nerd, the 'Nerd was forced to review a bad movie, while the Nostalgia Critic had to review a video game.
 He opened up his review of Bebe's Kids with...

 Nostalgia Critic: Hey, you!
 I'm the Angry Video Game Critic!
 I have a small penis and like to eat elephant shit for breakfast!
 Ha ha ha!

-He also started that video using the theme song of AVGN, with a few lyrics changed and the AVGN logo, with the Nerd part crossed over and Critic written at the bottom.
+- He also started that video using the theme song of AVGN, with a few lyrics changed and the AVGN logo, with the Nerd part crossed over and Critic written at the bottom.
 As a response to people saying that the Nostalgia Critic is a Angry Video Game Nerd copy.

-He also took a swipe at The Irate Gamer, saying that the AVGN had become "The Irate Gamer to his genius" when he found out that the AVGN was also doing a review on "The Wizard."
+- He also took a swipe at The Irate Gamer, saying that the AVGN had become "The Irate Gamer to his genius" when he found out that the AVGN was also doing a review on "The Wizard."
 Seconds later he said that was "going too far."

 - This is even funnier when you remember that he just delivered over 50 scathing insults that would make R. Lee Ermey blush.
 But calling him the The Irate Gamer?
 THAT'S TOO FAR!

 - During his review of Mortal Kombat: Annihilation he remarked that the special effects were so bad it looks like they were made by the Angry Video Game Nerd.

-Doug Walker himself proves he can be just as vicious as his characters when he lets loose with "The Tommy Wiseau Show", a response to the NC review of The Room being taken down.
+- Doug Walker himself proves he can be just as vicious as his characters when he lets loose with "The Tommy Wiseau Show", a response to the NC review of The Room being taken down.
 Wiseau himself is parodied, though surprisingly in an almost affectionate way, given the circumstances.
 The vitriol is saved for a behind-the-scenes functionary named John, who runs theroommovie.com, and with whom TGWTG obviously had extensive dealings in the aftermath of the removal.
 Walker doesn't hold back in portraying him as completely insane, hysterical, greedy, and obsessive.
 By the end, he even seems to be inciting viewers to "contact" him by crying "I'm John from theroommovie.com!" over and over again.

 - And then Tommy Wiseau started the Tommy Wi-Show

-You have to look closely, but in his review of A Troll in Central Park, he briefly lists bad things about Stanley the troll.
+- You have to look closely, but in his review of A Troll in Central Park, he briefly lists bad things about Stanley the troll.
 One of them is, "He's the only troll more annoying than the ones on Encyclopedia Dramatica".

-The number one spot in the Top 11 Dumbasses in Distress.
+- The number one spot in the Top 11 Dumbasses in Distress.

-In his "Top Ten Films I Like But Everyone Else Hates" he has a Take That to his creepier Fan Dumb.
+- In his "Top Ten Films I Like But Everyone Else Hates" he has a Take That! to his creepier Fan Dumb.
 He says that he loves The Cable Guy because he's got to know more people like Jim Carrey's character ever since he got Internet famous.

-Just about any Encyclopedia Dramatica article that isn't about something 4chan related is a huge Take That.
+- Just about any Encyclopedia Dramatica article that isn't about something 4chan related is a huge Take That.
 Minus Sweet Bro and Hella Jeff and Creepypasta, which they apparently love.

 - Digital Ph33r's Arby n the Chief Machinima seems to exist mostly for the adolescent Master Chief to be a mouthpiece for various attitudes and practices of online gamers that he detests, while the other characters make fun of and critique his positions.

-Apparently, the makers of The Impossible Quiz are not fond of Chicken McNuggets or Sonic the Hedgehog.
+- Apparently, the makers of The Impossible Quiz are not fond of Chicken McNuggets or Sonic the Hedgehog.
 In particular, their opinion of said McNuggets is presented as a factual answer to the question, insofar as anything in the Quiz can be said to be a "fact".

 Danielle Champney: If you're watching me die right now, I hope you rot in hell.
 I hope you experience a fraction of the pain and fear my classmates and I have.
 I hope you get cancer or AIDS and I hope it fucking hurts.
 I hope that when Death comes for you you'll be begging for it while it takes its sweet ass time finishing you off.
 I fucking hope your life has been miserable and I hope it only gets worse.
 You're scum.
 You're disgusting.
 The kids that died here deserved the life that was wasted on you.
 It should be you here.
 Not me.

 - An episode of Retarded Animal Babies had the characters go on to the Internet.
 They go by the site Happy Tree Friends, which one of the characters says, "All they do is copy us".
 A Halloween episode also had one of the characters dressed as Flippy.

 - An ebolaworld cartoon had Taco-Man beating up a dead hacker.
-At one point, he says, "And This Is for...
+At one point, he says, "And This Is For...
 Homestar Runner's popularity!".
 In his first e-mail, people accused him of ripping off Strong Bad e-mails.
 In another e-mail, people are given instructions on how to write to Taco-Man.
 One of the wrong ways to write his name was to write "Strong Bad".
 Taco-Man was actually referenced in a Homestar Runner Halloween cartoon.

-At least one of the Whateley Universe authors have it in for Twilight.
+- At least one of the Whateley Universe authors have it in for Twilight.
 The typical fourteen-year-old girls at Whateley Academy love the books and can't wait for a movie to come out; the sophisticated kids with the advanced literature backgrounds despise the books.

 - "Tim Burton's Secret Formula" seems to be a jab at how Tim Burton's movie formula is just the same thing recycled.
 You can tell that from the Dull Surprise reactions of the executives to Burton saying that the studio plans to make another film.
 Also, when the casting director is told "get me Johnny Depp and my wife on the phone," he says, "I can't ever not do that," and we see that the cell phone in question can only call Johnny Depp and Helena Bonham-Carter.

-- "Seth MacFarlane's secret" does the same thing in regards to Seth Mac Farlane's creative process.
+- "Seth MacFarlane's secret" does the same thing in regards to Seth MacFarlane's creative process.
 All his animated series, which comprises Family Guy, American Dad!, and The Cleveland Show are all suspiciously similar.
 All three feature the same generic family unit, composed of a stupid, fat, but lovable father; an attractive, gentle mother; an awkward son or daughter; a comically sociopathic baby; and a supporting non-human character that can somehow talk.
 College Humor pitches more show ideas, such as Country Life, Big City Man, Suburban Family Time, Ma, Pa And Kids, and three unnamed ones.
 The first four characters are almost identical across the shows, but the talking non-human supporting character are respectively a stereotypically French cat, a Nazi guinea pig, a Strawman Political giant anteater, an "urban" pterodactyl, and a sassy snowman, Freddy Elf, and a blender that's also a vampire.
 MacFarlane didn't seem to mind though, and later showed up in "Seth MacFarlane's Rejected Pitches", poking fun at Ted, a film he directed.